vuxcode/pr1-project-Josefin-animation/bug-list.md

 6. the document write in the if and if else statements isnt working as they should, probably because i havent made a clear enough condition for when it should happen

+7. trying to make the buttons reusable, starting w button 1 BUUUUT now the 1st button isnt working at all...

+8. if a name isnt in the box already the name is kept empty and even when input a name it will still read as <empty string>. but it works if you input a name and reload the page becuase it stays there for some reason.

 # Fixed Bug List